-We have audited the internal control over financial reporting of Focus Financial Partners Inc. and subsidiaries (the "Company") as of December 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by COSO.
+We have audited the internal control over financial reporting of Focus Financial Partners Inc. and subsidiaries (the "Company") as of December 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2020, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Commission (COSO).

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated financial statements as of and for the year ended December 31, 2019, of the Company and our report dated February 25, 2020, expressed an unqualified opinion on those consolidated financial statements.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB), the consolidated financial statements as of and for the year ended December 31, 2020, of the Company and our report dated February 19, 2021, expressed an unqualified opinion on those consolidated financial statements.

-As described in the Management's Report on Internal Controls Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at certain acquired businesses during the 12-month period ending December 31, 2019, and whose financial statements constitute approximately 1% of total assets and 7% of total revenues of the consolidated financial statement amounts as of and for the year ended December 31, 2019.
+As described in the Management's Report on Internal Controls Over Financial Reporting, management excluded from its assessment the internal control over financial reporting at certain businesses acquired during the 12-month period ended December 31, 2020, whose financial statements constitute approximately 1% of assets and 2% of revenues of the consolidated financial statement amounts as of and for the year ended December 31, 2020.
 Accordingly, our audit did not include the internal control over financial reporting at these acquired businesses.